DaveTron4/Purrfect-Match/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-What I struggled the most with was trying to find out how to get the API call to not include the banned attributes.
-I thought there was a way to include the banned words in the url to ignore, that was not the case.
-In the end what worked was using an if statement to check if any of the banned words where in the json fetched and, if so, call the function again.
-I could've done it so that it loops until it finds one but I wanted to only try five times and if doesn't get it raise an error.
-That way I could demonstrate that banning words works.
+One of the biggest challenges I faced was figuring out how to prevent the banned attributes from appearing in the API response.
+Initially, I thought it would be possible to exclude the banned words directly in the API URL.
+However, I quickly realized that this wasn't the case.
+After some trial and error, I implemented a solution where I checked if any of the banned attributes appeared in the JSON data returned by the API.
+If a banned attribute was found, I would call the function again to fetch a new result.
+To avoid infinite loops, I limited the retries to five attempts and raised an error if no valid result was found after that.
+This approach allowed me to demonstrate that the banned attributes feature works, ensuring that no banned attributes are displayed.

 ## License